INVESTOR DEADLINE: Robbins Geller Rudman & Dowd LLP Announces that Rocket Pharmaceuticals, Inc. (RCKT) Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-SAN DIEGO, June 13, 2025 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Rocket Pharmaceuticals, Inc. (NASDAQ: RCKT) securities between February 27, 2025 and May 26, 2025, inclusive (the “Class Period”), have until August 11, 2025 to seek appointment as lead plaintiff of the Rocket Pharmaceuticals class action lawsuit.
+SAN DIEGO, June 16, 2025 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Rocket Pharmaceuticals, Inc. (NASDAQ: RCKT) securities between February 27, 2025 and May 26, 2025, both dates inclusive (the “Class Period”), have until August 11, 2025 to seek appointment as lead plaintiff of the Rocket Pharmaceuticals class action lawsuit.
 Captioned Ho v.
 Rocket Pharmaceuticals, Inc., No. 25-cv-10049 (D.N.J.), the Rocket Pharmaceuticals class action lawsuit charges Rocket Pharmaceuticals and one of Rocket Pharmaceuticals’ top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Rocket Pharmaceuticals class action lawsuit, please provide your information here: